-If you are the parent or guardian of a child with a disability, there are two types of life insurance policies to consider: a policy that insures you, the parent, and makes your child the beneficiary; and a policy that insures your child and makes you the beneficiary.
-The first type of policy is more commonly recommended, but there are circumstances where the second type of policy could be worth considering.
+If you are the parent or guardian of a child with a disability, there are two types of life insurance policies to consider: a policy that insures you, the parent, and makes your child the beneficiary; or a policy that insures your child and makes you the beneficiary.

-Every situation is different depending on your finances and the disability your child has, so we recommend working with a Policygenius agent and estate planning attorney to ensure that your child has the right financial protection.
+Every situation is different depending on your finances and the impact of the disability your child has, so we recommend working with a Policygenius agent and estate planning attorney to ensure that your child has the right financial protection.

 If you have a child, a life insurance policy is one way to make sure that their needs are still met when you die.
 If you have a child with disabilities, that kind of protection can be important once your child is an adult, as well.

 If your child will need care into adulthood, a whole life insurance policy is the better choice.
-Whole life costs 5 to 15 times more than term life insurance but provides lifetime protection that a term policy can’t.
+Whole life insurance costs five to 15 times more than term life insurance but provides lifetime protection that a term policy can’t.